2016 Perth SuperSprint: Qualifying – Race 8

 Qualifying for Race 8 took place on Saturday afternoon and consisted of a single 15-minute session.
 While drivers started the session with slick tyres, rain began to fall soon after the session commenced.
 Michael Caruso got stuck in the sand trap at the first corner of his first flying lap, which caused a red flag and resulted in his exclusion from the rest of the session.
-The red flag was not displayed immediately, however, and several drivers were able to complete a timed lap, with the fastest being Cameron Waters ahead of Mostert and Craig Lowndes.
+The red flag was not displayed immediately, however, and several drivers were able to complete a timed lap, with the fastest being Cam Waters ahead of Mostert and Craig Lowndes.
 The session was restarted after Caruso's car had been extracted, though only those drivers who had failed to set a time prior to the red flag being shown returned to the circuit.
 With the track now completely wet, the fastest of this group of drivers, Fabian Coulthard, qualified only twelfth, over four seconds slower than Waters' time of 59.6256.
 The session was stopped for a second time when Reynolds got stuck in the sand trap at Turn 1.
 With conditions not improving, Waters claimed his first pole position in the championship.